A Large-scale Multimodal Study for Predicting Mortality Risk Using Minimal and Low Parameter Models and Separable Risk

-We have a strong, increasing trend for increases in the tricuspid regurgitation maximum velocity (TRMV, see Fig. \ref{fig:risks}(b)).
-Based on our prior discussion on the TRMV, this trend is clearly to be expected and compatible with pulmonary hypertension being strongly linked to mortality.
+For hemoglobin, we observed a rapid decline in risk for higher values (Fig. \ref{fig:risks}(e)).
+This could indicate the higher mortality rate of end-stage anemic patients.
+We also note that slightly different normal ranges are expected for males and females.
+For future iterations of this model we could add a hemoglobin and sex interaction term to assess whether the interaction coefficient is of significant importance.

-From Fig. \ref{fig:risks}(f), we can see that higher values of the aortic insufficiency deceleration slope demonstrate the relationship between severity of aortic valve regurgitation/insufficiency and mortality \cite{zoghbi2003recommendations}.
-On the other hand, from Fig. \ref{fig:risks}(i), we see a counter-intuitive trend for the left ventricular internal dimension that suggests a lower value is associated with a higher risk of death, which is opposite of what is expected \cite{lang2006recommendations}.
-However, the histograms in Fig. \ref{fig:risks}(i) show little difference between the surviving and non-surviving populations.
-Hence, it is not a surprise that this feature was not found to be significant and the trend likely is spurious.
-From Fig. \ref{fig:risks}(j), we observe that the left ventricular end systolic volume, which is a better marker of ventricular size than the LV internal dimension described above, follows the expected trend of worsening mortality for higher values.
+The risk trend for blood urea nitrogen (Fig. \ref{fig:risks}(f)) was also U-shaped with the lowest risk at normal range values, 6 to 24.

-A mixed trend is observed for the left ventricular ejection fraction (EF) in Fig. \ref{fig:risks}(c).
-Here, we note that the EF is the percentage of blood that leaves the heart chambers during contraction.
-From a minimum risk at 65\%, the odds ratio indicates a two-fold increase in risk at an EF of 10\% or lower, and a 56\% risk increase for an EF of 85\% or higher.
-For low risk cases, the EF risk function agrees with standard clinical interpretation and the current American Heart Association guidelines (reviewed as of May 31, 2017) for a normal EF, which is between 50\% and 70\%.
-Increased risk with high EF may be a marker of a hyperdynamic heart failure with preserved ejection fraction or additional pathologic factors known to elevate EF such as mitral regurgitation or concentric hypertrophic remodeling (either genetic or acquired secondary to hypertension).
+We have a strong, positive trend for increases in the TRMV (see Fig. \ref{fig:risks}(g)).
+Based on our prior discussion on the TRMV, this trend is to be expected and compatible with pulmonary hypertension being strongly linked to mortality.